ThatCoderThatOnlyWantsToMakeSomething/Browser-Crasher/README.md

-# Computer-Crasher
+# Browser-Crasher
-Crashes your computer-?
+Crashes your browser.
+This was made as a joke, please don't take this in too seriously!